oleh-kazban-gl/Project-Platformer/README.md

 The game consists of a fixed background, laid out like a grid, with the moving elements overlaid on that background.
 Each field on the grid is either empty, solid, or lava.
 The moving elements are the player, coins, and certain pieces of lava.
-Unlike the artificial life simulation from Chapter 7, the positions of these elements are not constrained to the grid—their coordinates may be fractional, allowing smooth motion.
+Unlike the artificial life simulation, the positions of these elements are not constrained to the grid - their coordinates may be fractional, allowing smooth motion.